Don Talbert: New Orleans Saints

 Talbert was a two-year starter at left tackle with the New Orleans Saints.
 On August 2, 1971, he was traded to the Dallas Cowboys in exchange for defensive end Doug Moore and a fourth round draft choice (#104-Eric Allen).

 Dallas Cowboys (third stint)

-In 1971, he was a backup until replacing Ralph Neely in the starting lineup at left tackle in the eighth game, after he had a motorcycle accident.
-Talbert promptly sprained his ankle, he was first replaced with Forrest Gregg and later by Tony Liscio.
-He was able to be a part of the Super Bowl VI winning team.
+In 1971, he was a backup until replacing Ralph Neely in the starting lineup at left tackle in the eighth game, after Neely had a motorcycle accident.
+Talbert promptly sprained his ankle and he was first replaced with Forrest Gregg and later by Tony Liscio.
+Nonetheless, he was able to be a part of the Super Bowl VI winning team.

 He was waived on September 7, 1972 and later put on the future list, where he remained for the rest of the season.
 He was re-signed in 1973, but was waived on September 5 and placed on the team taxi squad, before being waived again on September 19.